How to Choose a Fertility Clinic

 5. What happens when I get pregnant?
 Congratulations, this is the best possible outcome!
 Once a successful pregnancy is achieved, the REI will monitor your early pregnancy before transitioning care over to an OBGYN.
 Most patients typically start seeing their OBGYN when they are about 8 weeks pregnant.

 6. When should I get a second opinion?
 Trust your gut—if you feel something isn’t right, you should consider your options for a second opinion!
 If you feel you are not getting your questions answered, are not being heard or validated, or if you simply don’t feel the chemistry is right, you can look at other options in your area (or beyond).
 Some members decide to have a second opinion if their first couple of treatments fail or have suboptimal results.
-The beauty of the Progyny benefit is that we have 600 clinics nationwide, so you’re never tied to a clinic that isn’t working for you.
+The beauty of the Progyny benefit is that we have over 650 clinics nationwide, so you’re never tied to a clinic that isn’t working for you.
 Check with your PCA to see how many consults you have available to you in a calendar year.

 To find reviews of fertility clinics in your area we recommend: